shi-tong/shi-tong.github.io/_pages/about.md

 # 🔥 News
+- *2024.10*: &nbsp;🎉🎉 Congrts to Baoyun for wining the National Scholarship for graduate student.
 - *2024.09*: &nbsp;🎉🎉 Welcome two students joining us.
 - *2024.05*: &nbsp;🎉🎉 Congrts to Fenglian on the successful defense of her Master's thesis!